 For that, we advise you to take into account the specific dynamics of your hiring process, such as the size of your candidate pools, your applicant-to-hire ratio, and other factors.

-However, you must refrain from setting it too high because it will probably eliminate many capable candidates and run the risk of filtering out too many qualified people.
+But, you must avoid setting it too high because it’ll probably filter out too many qualified people.

 7. Use the Best Pre-Employment Testing Software